 Le Bab – We grabbed a quick but delicious lunch at this Middle Eastern spot over near Carnaby Street in the Kingly Court.
 We love this kind of food and was not disappointed.
 Started with cold beers and stuffed our faces with hummus, falafel, kebabs, and Turkish ice cream.
 Will definitely be coming back as everything was fresh and full of flavor!

-Next Time – things we would like to take in these sites during our next trip to London.
+Next Time – we would like to take in these sites as well as a few new eats during our next trip to London.

 Tayyabs – London’s best curry